-- #r is the number of records

-- PS is the page size

-- DPO is the data page overhead (see Table)

-- PRL is the physical record length (see Table)

-- 2. Calculate the number of index pages for each defined key using one of the following formulas.
+- #r is the number of records - PS is the page size - DPO is the data page overhead (see Choosing a Page Size) - PRL is the physical record length (see Choosing a Page Size) - 2.
+Calculate the number of index pages for each defined key using one of the following formulas.